shaunwbell/Programming_TipsTricks/SoftwareNotes.md

 - pymysql
 - pywget
 - ephem
+- geomag (magnetic declination calculator...
+WMM files are 2010 but need to be updated - this is done on github)
 - mysql-connector
 - pygc (a great circle calculator)
 - pysftp *POC for conda-forge*
 - pyserial *POC for conda-forge*
 ##### pip
 - calmap
+- jupyter
+	- rise (jupyter-slideshow)
+	- jupyter_nbextensions_configurator (extensions)

 #### brew
 - googlechrome